-Not to be outdone, television was ready for the combustible combine of telekinesis and teenage angst, promptly bestowing on us The Spell (1977) and The Initiation of Sarah (1978).
+Not to be outdone, television was ready for the combustible combination of telekinesis and teenage angst, promptly bestowing on us The Spell (1977) and, airing on February 6 the following year, the spunky Initiation of Sarah.

-Despite it's obvious debt to Stephen King's Carrie, particularly in several key scenes, Sarah is admirably directed by Robert Day and is great fun on its own...mostly due to a terrific cast.
+Despite its obvious debt to Carrie, particularly in several key scenes, Sarah is admirably directed by Robert Day and is great fun on its own...mostly due to a terrific cast.

-And then there's the late, great Shelley Winters.
+And then there is the late, great Shelley Winters.
 Ah, Shelley...she sure knew how to play a blowsy witch better than anyone in the business.

 Although Patty tries to reassure her, Sarah feels a sense of foreboding about her new life and believes they may get separated once there.

-A young man (Albert Owens) approaches the two women and convinces Patty to go for a swim with him.
+A young man (Albert Owens) approaches the women and convinces Patty to go for a swim.
 But he has other things on his mind.
 As he tries to kiss Patty, Sarah yells out "stop it!" and the guy falls back into the water.

 The first girl they meet is Bobbie Adams (Deborah Ryan), who gives them directions to the freshman dorm.
 Upon hearing Patty's name, Jennifer Lawrence (Morgan Fairchild) remarks that Patty's "got real possibilities."
 After all, Mrs. Goodwin is the head of the alumni group.

-Later, inside the dorm...Bobbie tells the incoming students that they will be visiting all the sororities on campus as perspective pledges and will meet the girls who are active.
+Inside the dorm...Bobbie tells the incoming students and future pledges that they will be visiting all the sororities on campus - and will meet the girls who are active.
 After being accepted, the students will be on probation during the first quarter....then comes "hell week" followed by initiation.

 Bobbie is a member of Alpha Nu Sigma, the same sorority that Patty's mother belonged to.
 ANS is the most exclusive club on the campus and during their visit, Sarah and Patty formally meet bitchy Jennifer and her group, which includes Laura (Elizabeth Stack) and Kathy (Jennifer Gay).

 Sarah's fear soon comes true as the other girls snub her and Patty is immediately accepted.
-A heavy-set girl named Regina (Susan Duvall) sees her predicament and tells her she's in the same boat, adding that this particular sorority is based on "looks and bread."
+A heavyset student named Regina (Susan Duvall) sees her predicament and tells her she's in the same boat, adding that this particular sorority is based on "looks and bread."

 As Patty and Sarah are leaving, it is sarcastically recommended that they visit Phi Epsilon Delta (PED) which is referred to as "Pigs, Elephants and Dogs."
 It's a joke clearly made at Sarah's expense.
 A remark is uttered after they've left that Alpha Nu Sigma has got a winner...and a loser.